 Fellowships and Programs to Prepare Students for Law Teaching

 Among the opportunities available to current JD, LLM, and SJD students are the Summer Academic Fellowships.
-Students who would like more information about the summer academic fellowships may contact Kristin Flower, Assistant Director of Faculty Affairs.
+Students who would like more information about the summer academic fellowships may contact Adam Sherman, Assistant Dean for Academic and Faculty Affairs.

 HLS also offers a number of joint, coordinated, and concurrent degree programs that are frequently valuable to students preparing for careers in legal research and law teaching.

-To view a short film about becoming a law professor at HLS, starring former Dean and now Justice Elena Kagan, along with current Dean Martha Minow; Professors Jon Hanson, Randall Kennedy, and Charles Ogletree; now-Senator Elizabeth Warren; and many others, click here.
+View a short film about becoming a law professor at HLS, starring former Dean and now Justice Elena Kagan, along with former Dean Martha Minow; Professors Jon Hanson, Randall Kennedy, and Charles Ogletree; now-Senator Elizabeth Warren; and many others.